 You will be rewarded with the breathtaking view of the illuminated Burj Khalifa and the Dubai Fountain show — something not to be missed when visiting Souk Al Bahar after dark, either sitting in one of the waterfront restaurants or strolling on the lake’s promenade.

-One of the main characteristics of the Souk Al Bahar is its Arabic-style design, which, despite the fact that it is a modern place, stone-arched corridors, wooden lattice details, and soft lantern lighting do create a nostalgic feel of a heritage market in a skyscraper city.
+One of the main characteristics of the Souk Al Bahar is its Arabic-style design, which, despite the fact that it is a modern place, has stone-arched corridors, wooden lattice details, and soft lantern lighting that do create a nostalgic feel of a heritage market in a skyscraper city.

 The lakeside walking path is an area of tranquil atmosphere: quiet waters, reflection of the skyline, lights of the fountain, soft night breeze — perfect for lovers, photographers, or anyone looking for peace.